oliyh/martian/README.md

 # martian
-Build routes on your Clojure/Clojurescript client to a Swagger API
+Build routes on your Clojure/Clojurescript/Java client to a Swagger API and avoid hard coded routes

 ## Example
 Given a [Swagger API definition](https://pedestal-api.herokuapp.com/swagger.json) like that provided by [pedestal-api](https://github.com/oliyh/pedestal-api):

-### Clojure
+### Clojure / ClojureScript
 ```clojure
 (require '[martian.core :as martian]
          '[clj-http.client :as http])